maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/1-alameda-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 한국어/Korean, ខ្មែរ/Khmer, and ਪੰਜਾਬੀ/Punjabi versions of ballots and polling place information are available at [some selected polling places](https://www.acvote.org/election-information/3percentlang/3percentmarch2020.page).

+Voters have the option to use an accessible touchscreen voting machine which also provides an audio ballot feature.
+The audio feature is available in English, Chinese, Spanish, Tagalog, and Vietnamese.

 To request a copy of the translated Official Ballot to be mailed or emailed to you, please call 510-272-6973.
 Requests must be received no later than 7 days before Election Day.

 If voter assistance is needed in the following languages, please call the number listed: